-At the onsite of planning for the ARP State Plan, the Maine Department of Education gather members from the groups above to brainstorm and generate ideas for investments, projects and initiatives that align with the ARP federal requirements and support all students, especially those who are the furthest from opportunity.
-This brainstorming activity provided feedback that emerged themes of unfinished learning, career exploration, workforce development, social-emotion and mental health, culturally responsive pedagogy, physical health and safety, facilities, transportation, equipment, and education workforce as priorities and needs.
-With the themes, the Maine Department of Education engaged in additional conversations to determine ways to align the ARP State Plan with the Department's strategic plan and the 10-year state economic plan to leverage and sustain the investments committed to in the ARP State Plan.
-With the feedback and themes, the Maine Department of Education identified the most urgent needs for students are feeling supported and safe while being challenged and engaged.
+The feedback provided from the April structured brainstorming event emerged themes of unfinished learning, career exploration, workforce development, social-emotion and mental health, culturally responsive pedagogy, physical health and safety, facilities, transportation, equipment, and education workforce as priorities and needs.
+With the themes, the Maine Department of Education engaged in additional conversations to determine ways to align the ARP State Plan with the Department's strategic plan and the 10-year state economic plan to leverage and sustain the investments committed in the ARP State Plan.
+With all the feedback and themes, the Maine Department of Education identified the most urgent needs for students, staff, educational leaders, and families was to feel supported and safe while being challenged and engaged.
 The ARP State Plan's guiding commitments are diversity, equity, inclusion, access, and opportunity while focusing on the priorities.